A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 Because of the storms of life, I have weathered that I know God can and will be with my adult children through their storms.

-When our kids go through hard times and make poor decisions, it is hard on a mom’s heart.
+It is hard on a mom’s heart when our kids go through hard times and make poor decisions.

-When our adult children don’t have that foundation of faith to lean on, it makes it more challenging.
+It is more challenging when our adult children don’t have that foundation of faith to lean on.

-Now you have to trust God, like Hannah, to do what only God can do.
+Now you must trust God, like Hannah, to do what only God can do.

 Pray our adult children’s hearts will be receptive to the convicting power of the Holy Spirit.

-Pray that God will protect them from harm and the evil plans of the enemy.
+Pray that God will protect them from harm and the enemy’s evil plans.

 Freedom from evil plans

-It is during these times that we have to get into our ninja mom mode.
+During these times, we have to get into our ninja mom mode.
 We must get determined and intentional in our prayers.

 I heard Priscilla Shrier talking about the enemy and how he works.
 She said it is one thing for the enemy to attack her, but when she knows he has been scheming against her kids, that is another ballgame.